-The current stipend is approximately \$29, 196, and is subject to salary increase at the start of the fiscal year in October.
+The current annual compensation amount is approximately \$31,593 and is subject to salary increase at the start of the fiscal year in October.
 Trainees are represented by the psychologists' union in a collective bargaining agreement with the DC government, and receive union benefits and yearly salary increases as defined by the contract.
-Paychecks are issued every two weeks through direct deposit into one's bank account.
-Please note that stipends are limited to twelve months.
-Interns' stipends are not able to be extended past the twelve month internship, and interns do not receive over- or compensatory time.
-Paychecks are issued every two weeks.
+Paychecks are issued every two weeks through direct deposit.
+Please note that salary is limited to twelve months, and cannot be extended past the twelve month internship.
+Interns do not receive over- or compensatory time.